-Upon completion of this offering, Novogen will beneficially own approximately 90% of our outstanding shares of common stock assuming no additional warrants are exercised.
+Upon completion of this offering, Novogen will beneficially own approximately 87.4% of our outstanding shares of common stock.
 As a result, Novogen will have the ability to effectively determine the outcome of all matters submitted to our stockholders for approval, including the election and removal of directors and any merger, consolidation or sale of all or substantially all of our assets.